behalnihal/elasticsearch-lib/README.md

 # Elasticsearch Library

-This library provides a simple interface for Elasticsearch operations using the Elasticsearch Java API.
+This library provides a simple interface for Elasticsearch/Opensearch operations using the Elasticsearch Java API.

 ## Setup